-Night thoughts on Mahler's Ninth
+Night thoughts on Mahler's Ninthmain

 Watching Bernard Haitink at the BBC Proms last night, I experienced my usual frustration at his suppression of emotional contrast, his flat dynamic line and his fussy accentuation of peripheral detail.
 There was much to admire, as well, not least the tension that Haitink creates at the opening phrase and sustains to the last.